An Interactive Comic by Jason Shiga

 Meanwhile is not an ordinary comic.
 You make the choices that determine how the story unfolds.
 Meanwhile splits off into thousands of different adventures.
 Most will end in doom and disaster.
 Only one path will lead you to happiness and success.

-Buy Meanwhile for iOS on the App Store.
+Buy Meanwhile: An Interactive Comic Book on the App Store.

 Meanwhile flows in all directions; it is built on Scott McCloud’s principle of the infinite canvas.